Uinyw/financetracker/pages/analysis/usecases_transaction.md

 Alternative flows:
 2a.
 No transaction with the provided ID exists: The system informs the user about his invalid input.
 3a.
 One or both bank accounts involved in the transfer do not exist: The system informs the user about the failure and sets the transfer status to failed.
 4a.
-The source bank accounts does not have enough balance: The system informs the user about the failure and sets the transfer status to failed.
+The source bank account does not have enough balance: The system informs the user about the failure and sets the transfer status to failed.

 Information Requirements: ID
 ```